Tinkerforge/doc/en/source/Tutorials/Tutorial_Authentication/Tutorial.rst

 By default no access control is performed on the TCP/IP interface of Brick Daemon and the Ethernet/WIFI Extension.
 If you can connect to it you can control the Bricks and Bricklets.
-In most cases this might no be a problem because there are no untrusted third parties in your local network.
+In most cases this might not be a problem because there are no untrusted third parties in your local network.

 In cases where you need to protect your stack against access from untrusted